PedroMilburn42/prescriberpoin/README.md

 # Prescriberpoint Web Api

-Prescriberpoint Web Api is a WebSite implemented .NET Framework 4.7.2.
-It receives a Rest HTTP Requests to handle CRUD for users.
+Prescriberpoint Web Api is a WebSite implemented in .NET Framework 4.7.2.
+It receives Rest HTTP Requests to handle CRUD for users.
 It can be tested with PostMan adding a secret key for authentication in the headers.
-It uses a local SQL Database to create, update, get and delete users.
+It uses a Visual Studio's local SQL Database to create, update, get and delete users.
 A specific web application has not been implemented and it has to be tested with Postman, Fiddler or any other tool for creating HttpRequests.
 3 different test projects have been added with user cases to test the Presentation (controller) layer, the business layer and the data layer.
+Docker has not been used in this project.

-These are the user stories
+These are the user stories:

 1.As a user I can login to the system and create another user.